benweier/Schemr/readme.md

 # Contributors
 * [Max](https://github.com/SyntaxColoring) - Favorites support and code refactoring

-# User Settings
-There are two settings available to control some of Schemr's behaviour.
-Add them to `Preferences.sublime-settings` if you wish to override the default value.

-`schemr_brightness_threshold`: Integer 0-255.
-Defaults to 120.

-The brightness theshold setting allows you to define where the cutoff occurs between Dark and Light themes.
-Higher values indicate increasing brightess approaching white rgb(255, 255, 255), while lower values indicate decreasing brightess approaching black rgb(0, 0, 0).

-`schemr_brightness_flags`: Boolean true|false.
-Defaults to true.

-The brightness flags setting allows you to disable the "[Dark]" or "[Light]" text that appears after the scheme name in the quick panel.
-Disabling this will turn off colour scheme parsing entirely and may increase performance if you have a large number of schemes.

 # Usage

 **Schemr: List schemes** displays all the available schemes in alphabetical order.